 American Football betting is a multi-billion dollar market and the most important sport in the North American sports betting and fantasy sports industries.
 This is expected from a sport that is hugely popular in the US and Canada, with raving fans across the world.
+When it comes to online gambling in the USA, American Football takes the crown in terms of handle, or revenue generated.

 In order to be betting on American Football with hopes of making a profit, you must absolutely understand the ins and outs of the sports.
 Additionally, you must be familiar with the different betting systems and strategies available to you, and when to use them.